liks79/aws-chalice-migration-workshop/lab-guide/LAB03.md

 <h1> Your name is David.</h1>

 ```
-* Debug log for this request:
+* Debug log for this request (You can find it :

 ```
 myapp - DEBUG - GET